katericodes/tech-company-case-study/README.md

 ## Challenge 3: Payment funnel analysis with CTEs
 ### Payment funnel analysis with multiple CTEs
-Task: Provide an funnel analysis to identify the farthest point in the payment process where users get to and where users leave (or face errors).
+Task: Provide a funnel analysis to identify the farthest point in the payment process where users get to and where users leave (or face errors).

 ## Challenge 4: Create binary columns with CASE
 ### Flagging upsell opportunities for the sales team
-Task: Provide a report that identifies potential customers that present as potential upsell opportunity by meeting the following conditions:
+Task: Provide a report that identifies potential customers that present as a potential upsell opportunity by meeting the following conditions:
 * Have at least 5,000 registered users
 * Have only one product subscription

 ## Challenge 5: Pivoting rows into aggregated columns with CASE
 ### Tracking user activity with front end events
-Task: Provide a report that tracks user actvity to identify whether new design changes postively or negatively impact the customer support page
+Task: Provide a report that tracks user activity to identify whether new design changes positively or negatively impact the customer support page

 ## Challenge 6: Combine product tables using UNION
 ### Combining 2 Product Tables into 1
-Task: From the two product tables, find the number of active subscriptions that will expire in each year.
+Task: From the two product tables, find the number of active subscriptions that will expire each year.

 ## Challenge 7: Unpivoting columns into rows using UNION
-### Analyzing Subscription Cacncelation Reasons
+### Analyzing Subscription Cancelation Reasons
-Task: Find the percentage of canceled subcriptions that reported "Expensive" as one of their cancelation reasons.
+Task: Find the percentage of canceled subscriptions that reported "Expensive" as one of their cancelation reasons.

-## Challenge 8: Exmployee-manager data with a self join
+## Challenge 8: Employee-manager data with a self join
 ### Pulling employee/manager data with a self join
 Task: Provide an email list for the Sales department such that each employee's manager will get an email.
 If the employee does not have a manager, their email can be included in the email list directly.